ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ~~~

 * `nonce`: A unique sequence of bytes used  to ensure that two otherwise
-  identical `PDAParam` instances will have distinct `PDATaskID`s.
+  identical `PPMParam` instances will have distinct `PPMTaskID`s.
 It is
   RECOMMENDED that this be set to a random 16-byte string derived from a
   cryptographically secure pseudorandom number generator.
 * `leader_url`: The leader's endpoint URL.